-This mindfulness thing is everywhere and sometimes in danger of becoming ‘McMindfulness’ because of the inevitable Americanization of these things.
-In my estimation you can’t have resilience without some level of mindfulness.
+This mindfulness thing is everywhere and sometimes in danger of becoming ‘McMindfulness’.
+In my estimation, you can’t have resilience without some level of mindfulness.
 Jon Kabat Zinn, who brought formalized mindfulness techniques to the masses in the Western Hemisphere, defines it as “paying attention in a particular way: on purpose, in the present moment and non judgmentally”.
 Shall we break that down?

 We Only pay Attention 47 % of the Time